cloudControl/documentation/Quickstart.md

 The command line client will determine if you already have a public key and upload that or offer to create one.

-## Create the First Application on cloudControl
+## Create the First Application on dotCloud

-Create a new application on the cloudControl platform by giving it an unique `APP_NAME` (the name is used as the `.cloudcontrolled.com` subdomain) and choosing the `TYPE`.
+Create a new application on the dotCloud platform by giving it an unique `APP_NAME` (the name is used as the `.cloudcontrolled.com` subdomain) and choosing the `TYPE`.

 ~~~bash
 $ cctrlapp APP_NAME create [java, php, python, ruby, nodejs]